-Hand Control Faqs
+Hand Controls Faqs

-Frequently asked questions about steering controls.
+Frequently asked questions about driving a vehicle with hand controls.

 Many hand controls can be transferred from vehicle to vehicle with the correct mounting kit.
 The only exception is the drive-by-wire systems.
 Be sure to talk with your local Mobility Resource Dealer before transferring your hand controls.